 Habit #3 Eating at Your Desk

 The moment you leave the traditional workplace and start working for yourself, gone are the days you eat lunch at your desk.
 Turn off your computer and let those processors rest.
-Pull up an episode of The Office or another beloved comedy show and take at least 20 minutes to decompress.
+Pull up an episode of The Office, a trading movie, or another beloved comedy show and take at least 20 minutes to decompress.
 Skipping a wholesome lunch experience will keep you from reaching productive heights.
 If you aren’t into TV shows, consider ringing up your friends for a quick chat.
 Listen to the details of their day and respond accordingly, when you’re done chewing, of course.

 Habit #4 Working Without A Break

 Even beyond the scheduled lunch breaks, consider taking short strolls around the house or coffee shop that you trade from every couple of hours.
 When you board a plane, the flight safety videos are keen to teach passengers about the importance of blood circulation.
 Take a walk just for your heart’s sake!

 Habit #5 Convenience Snacking

 Day traders and other kinds of remote workers are guilty of the mindless snacking curse.
 We get it.
 Your entire pantry is just a few feet away and access to every single one of your favorite munchies is unprecedented on a daily basis.
 The problem is, trading is a relatively sedentary job.
 You’ll inevitably start gaining weight, becoming less able to perform the athletic activities you probably enjoy.
 Going to work at an office still offers opportunities to walk around and burn some calories, but most American urban and suburban living quarters just do not require much movement to maintain.
 Stick to low-calorie popcorn or water to keep the calorie count low.
 You will love yourself for it later.